faresmdh/BCS-website/README.md

 </a>

 ## ✨ Features
-Hello Developers! this repository contains the source code of <a href="#">Bouira Computer Society</a> website.
+Hello Developers! this repository contains the source code of <a href="https://bouira-computer-society.netlify.app/">Bouira Computer Society</a> website.
 Here are the website features:
 - ### 📱 Android app features
 The web version of Bouira Computer Society contains the same features of the android app.
 Check <a href="https://github.com/faresmdh/BCS">this repository</a> for more details.
 - ### 💻 Responsive and  friendly UI